5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 4. Insert needle through stopper and release water slowly down the inside wall of the vial.
 Never spray directly onto the powder.

 5. Swirl gently to dissolve.
-Never shake – this can damage the peptide structure.
+Never shake, since that can damage the peptide structure.

 6. Solution should be clear and colorless.
-Discard if cloudy or contains particles.
+Discard if cloudy or if it contains particles.

 7. Label with date, peptide name, and concentration.